dargueta/metalc/README.rst

 * Python 3.3 or higher.
 (Python 2 may work but I make no guarantees and you really should reconsider the life choices that led you to still use it.)
 * CMake 3.13 or higher
-* A compiler supporting ANSI C99 or later, such as GCC or MinGW.
-Visual Studio cannot cross-compile and so is not supported.
+* A compiler supporting ANSI C99 or later, such as GCC, MinGW, OpenWatcom, etc.
-* (UEFI modes only) A UEFI cross-compiler, such as `GNU_EFI`_ or `TianoCore`_.
+  Visual Studio may or may not work.
-  Clang/LLVM has this built in.
+* (UEFI modes only) If you're not building with an LLVM-based compiler like Clang, you'll also need a UEFI cross-compiler, such as `GNU_EFI`_ or `TianoCore`_.

 Steps
 ~~~~~